This Crispy Teriyaki Tofu with Cauliflower Rice has a sweet and savory sticky teriyaki sauce over crispy tofu and cauliflower rice.

 Tofu

 - Slice drained and pressed tofu into cubes or triangles.
-Dredge in corn starch - twice if you want a really crispy exterior.
+Dredge in tapioca flour.
 Heat enough vegetable oil in a pan to cover pan.
 Add tofu.
 Cook on both sides until crispy and browned.

 - Serve over crispy tofu and cauliflower rice.
 Top with dark green parts of green onion.